Chapter 04

 What "symmetric" means

 One key encrypts.
 The same key decrypts.
 Both parties must have it, and nobody else can.
-This is different from asymmetric cryptography (Chapter 9), where encryption and decryption use different keys.
+This is different from asymmetric cryptography (covered later), where encryption and decryption use different keys.

 Symmetric encryption is what AES does.
 It protects your disk (FileVault, BitLocker), your HTTPS traffic (TLS), your messages (Signal, WhatsApp), and your VPN tunnels.
 Everything starts here.